 How to Use Emergent Plants in Water Gardens

 In deciding how to use emergent plants in water gardens, your first concern should be the size of your water feature.
 Keep the size of the plants in scale with your pond.
-Large cattails look out of place in a tiny 4-foot pond, while large landscaping features call for mass plantings of smaller plants.
+Large cattails look out of place in a tiny 4 foot (1 m.) pond, while large landscaping features call for mass plantings of smaller plants.

 Some of the best types of emergent plants for home use include water lilies, with their multicolored blooms; pickerelweed, which has hand-sized flat leaves standing straight; and arrowheads and fire flag for their large spikes of showy blooms.